Budgeting Guide for MTGO

 As noted above in the discussion of New Player Points, each new account comes with enough New Player Points to draft 5 times.
 With the cost of a new account sitting at $10, and 5 Event Tickets also included in that cost, this comes out to about $1 per draft – regardless of how well you do in the draft (there is a small chance the 5-card boosters you win will have something of value, but likely not enough to count on).
 When a regular draft costs $10-14, this approach is by far the cheapest way to draft on MTGO.
 Of course, the regular drafts give you the opportunity to win back your entry fee and more – but this requires that you are very good at draft.
 The biggest downside to this approach is that the new player drafts are 4-player pods, not 8-player.
 If you’re looking to gain experience drafting cheaply, this variance could matter.
 Further, the new player drafts are only available for the most recent set – so the variety available to you drafting in this manner is very limited.

-There are currently 3 primary ways to draft the recent formats in pods of 8 players, and they are known by their prize structure: Swiss, 4-3-2-2, and 8-4.
+There are currently 2 ways to draft the recent formats in pods of 8 players, and they are distinguished by their prize structure, and format: Leagues, and 6-2-2-2.
 Each of these queues serves a purpose, and selecting the correct structure can be important in minimizing the overall cost of each draft.

-4-3-2-2 is where the competition begins to become a bit more challenging since there is no safety net – one match loss and you are eliminated from the event.
-"4-3-2-2" refers to the number of booster packs awarded based on the final standings.
+6-2-2-2 is where the competition really heats up since there is no safety net – one match loss and you are eliminated from the event.
+"6-2-2-2" refers to the number of booster packs awarded based on the final standings.
 Most notably, compared to Swiss, a person gets 1 extra booster pack per win, but the wins have to be consecutive.
 This is where most people will choose to play as it offers the most consistent prizing based on performance.

 Once you’ve determined what to buy, how you buy those cards is your last step to conserve your budget.
 Buying cards and boosters for draft can be as simple as going to the Trade tab on Magic Online, putting in the name of a card into the search box, and finally buying the card.
 Notwithstanding the difficulty in effectively using the Trade tab, this is probably the least effective approach to finding the best value.